Pneumonia Detection on Chest X-ray using Radiomic Features and Contrastive Learning: Experiments and discussion

 \subsection{Results}

-We compared four models: (1) ResNet, (2) ResNet with radiomics features (ResNetRadi), (3) ResNet with the attention mechanism (ResNetAttention), and (4) ResNetAttention with radiomics features (ResNetAttRadi).
+We compared four models: (1) ResNet-18, (2) ResNet-18 with radiomics features (ResNet-18Radi), (3) ResNet-18 with the attention mechanism (ResNet-18Att), and (4) ResNet-18Attention with radiomics features (ResNet-18AttRadi).

 Experimental results are shown in Table \ref{tab1}.
-Compared with the baseline models (ResNet and ResNetAtt), our radiomics-based models (ResNetRadi and ResNetAttRadi) achieved better performance on the pneumonia/normal binary classification task.
+Compared with the baseline models (ResNet-18 and ResNet-18Att), our radiomics-based models (ResNet-18Radi and ResNet-18AttRadi) achieved better performance on the pneumonia/normal binary classification task.
 It suggests that radiomic features can provide additional strengths over the image features extracted by the CNN model.
-Compared RestnetAtt with RestNet and RestNetAtteRadi with ResNetRadi, we observed that the attention mechanism could effectively boost the classification accuracy.
+Compared ResNet-18Att with ResNet-18 and ResNet-18AttRadi with ResNet-18Radi, we observed that the attention mechanism could effectively boost the classification accuracy.
 It proves our hypothesis that pneumonia is often related to some specific ROI of chest X-rays.
 Hence, the attention mechanism makes it easier for the CNN model to focus on those regions.

-Figure \ref{fig2} shows the training and fine-tuning loss convergence for the ResNetAttRadi model on the training set.
-We find that the loss drops rapidly during the pre-training stage within just a few epochs, revealing that constrastive learning makes the model learn to extract image features fast and effectively.
+Figure \ref{fig2} shows the training and fine-tuning loss convergence for the ResNet-18AttRadi model on the training set.
+We find that the loss drops rapidly during the pre-training stage within just a few epochs, revealing that contrastive learning makes the model learn to extract image features fast and effectively.

-To fairly evaluate the impact of radiomics features on ROI, we conducted additional experiments using the whole image as a bounding box to extract the radiomics features, denoted as ResNetFairRadi and ResNetAttFairRadi.
+To fairly evaluate the impact of radiomics features on ROI, we conducted additional experiments using the whole image as a bounding box to extract the radiomics features, denoted as ResNet-18FairRadi and ResNet-18AttFairRadi.
 Table \ref{tab2} shows that even if without ROI, the radiomics features could improve the performance of the deep learning model by 5\% in F1 score.
 This observation further demonstrates that combining radiomics features with a deep learning model for reading chest X-rays is necessary.